glennhenry/cs-notes/docs/operating-system/11-file-system/file-system.md

 #### File Security

 To ensure only authorized processes have access to files, the OS provide a mechanism called **access control**.
 The OS maintains metadata about each file, including ownership and permissions.
-These permissions specify which processes are allowed to perform certain operations on the file, such as reading, writing, or executing.
+These permissions specify which processes are allowed to perform certain operations on the file, such as read, write, execute, append, delete, or list.
+Read, write, execute, and list are descriptive, append means writing new information at the end of the file, and list, list the name and attributes of the file.

 In a multi-user environment where multiple users operate the same computer, meaning they may share access to files, this is where file security becomes even more critical.
 The operating system provides features to handle file sharing and control how files may be accessed by different users, not just processes.

-In [Unix OS](/operating-system/unix), each file is assigned a 9-bit binary protection code, which consists of three 3-bit fields representing the owner, the owner's group, and everyone else.
+In [Unix OS](/operating-system/unix), each file is assigned a 9-bit binary protection code, which consists of three 3-bit fields representing the **owner**, the **owner's group**, and everyone else (also called **universe**).
 These fields determine the level of access granted to different users or groups for a particular file.

 The three permission bits for each field are :